consumet/api.consumet.org/README.md

 ## Development
 Pull requests and stars are always welcome, for bugs and features create a new [issue](https://github.com/consumet/api.consumet.org/issues).
 If you're brave to make make a commit to the project see [CONTRIBUTING.md](https://github.com/consumet/consumet.ts/blob/master/docs/guides/contributing.md).

+## Showcases
+Showcases are welcome!
+If you have a project that uses Consumet API, please let us know by making a new discussion [here](https://github.com/consumet/api.consumet.org/discussions/categories/show-and-tell) or by joining our [Discord server](https://discord.gg/qTPfvMxzNH).
+We will add your project to our [showcases page](https://consumet.org/showcase).

 ## Provider Request
 Make a new [issue](https://github.com/consumet/consumet.ts/issues/new?assignees=&labels=provider+request&template=provider-request.yml) with the name of the provider on the title, as well as a link to the provider in the body paragraph.